 13. Hike the Yorkshire 3 Peaks

 For the hardy walkers out there take on the Yorkshire 3 peak challenge.
 The challenge requires hikers to take on Ingleborough, Pen-Y-Ghent and Great Whernside in just one day.
-Choose a sunny day, start early and enjoy a nice cold beer when you have finished!
+The great thing is though that this is a car-free hike in Yorkshire!
+Choose a sunny day, hop on the train, start early and enjoy a nice cold beer when you have finished!

 14. Hole of Horcum